JasonThomasData/CSVtoNestedJSON/README.md

 # CSVtoNestedJSON

-A python project that converts CSV files to JSON.
-With objects in objects, arrays in objects, etc
+A python 2.7.9 project that converts CSV files to nested JSON.
+Files become prettified with objects in objects, arrays in objects, objects in arrays etc.

+TO USE THE PYTHON FILE

+Placec the csv in the same directory as the python script.
+Import the script into IDLE.
-To use this, add your behaviours etc to a csv file in the first row.
+To make objects etc, add your behaviours etc to a csv file in the first row.
 All files become an array of objects by default.
 Each csv becomes a seperate object.
-The output JSON file is also prettified, so you can read it.

-Eg
+Eg.

     name, year, location, boolean
     this, 1999, Kamchutka, heaps